- Econometrics

 Seminar for graduate students

-I began to be an academic adviser of graduate students in April 2020.
+Starting April 2020, I supervise graduate students.
 In my seminar course, we write scholarly papers on econometrics and especially time series analysis.
-The papers are supposed to be a part of students’ master’s or Ph.D. theses and submitted to peer-reviewed English journals.
-In the papers, students are expected to propose new econometric methods that outperform the existing methods, and to demonstrate the superiority of the proposed methods mathematically, numerically, and empirically.
+The papers are expected to be a part of students’ master’s or Ph.D. theses and submitted to refereed English journals.
+In their papers, students are encouraged to propose new econometric methods that outperform existing methods, and to demonstrate the superiority of the proposed methods mathematically, numerically, and empirically.
+This is certainly a challenging process, but it is highly appreciated in the economics literature to establish innovative methods.
+As of this writing, one of my students published a refereed journal article jointly written with me.

 Message